 The term is often extended to mean fear of the inauspicious date Friday 13th, a double dose of unluckiness, as in some cultures Fridays have also been regarded as a day of bad luck because Christ was crucified on that day.
 It was once thought so especially by mariners, for whom it was long considered unlucky to set sail on a Friday.
 Some wag invented friggatriskaidekaphobia specifically for fear of Friday 13th, where the first element derives from the name of the ancient Scandinavian goddess Frigga, after whom Friday is named.

-The word’s origins are all Greek, from tris, three, kai, and, deka, ten (so making thirteen), plus phobia, fear or flight.

-The word is a comparatively modern formation, dating only from 1908.
+The origins of triskaidekaphobia are all Greek, from tris, three, kai, and, deka, ten (so making thirteen), plus phobia, fear or flight.
+It’s a comparatively modern formation, dating only from 1908.
 It first appeared in Religion and Medicine: the Moral Control of Nervous Disorders by Elwood Worcester, Samuel McComb, and Isador H Coriat.

 Though it has a serious use in psychology, it seems to exist mostly to provide an opportunity for people like me to show off weird words derived from classical languages.